 What if We Did Work Less?

 The above infographic by Ohio University highlights why we need to work less.
-If the top 10% of employees in terms of productivity work in 52-minute blocks followed by 15- to 20-minute breaks, they can only do seven 52-minute work block in a day.
+If the top 10% of employees in terms of productivity work in 52-minute blocks followed by 15- to 20-minute breaks, they can only do seven 52-minute work blocks in a day.
 That is 7 x 52 = 364 minutes of work per day.
 That means we really shouldn’t be putting in more than 6 hours and 4 minutes of work per day.

 We also should be taking 1 hour and 56 minutes of breaks spread out across the day if we want to be at our most productive too.
 That’s six breaks that are 19 minutes and 20 seconds long, or five 15-minute breaks and one 41 -minute lunch break.
 Like they say in the infographic, eight-hour days are only productive when we take sufficient breaks, and few people do.

 An alternative for the people or organisations that don’t want to take regular breaks is a shorter workday.
 The average person is only productive for 2 hours and 53 minutes every day.
 What do you think would happen if we reduced the workday to only 6-hours per day and paid people the same amount?

 For a 6-hour workday to be effective, it would be necessary for companies to make it harder for their employees to waste time.
 Just putting a block on news websites and social media sites would give the average person 1 hour and 49 minutes of their typical workday back.
-With the extra time after work, these employees could check the news and social media then if they wanted to.
+With the extra time after work, these employees could check the news and social media if they wanted to.
 If the average employee is 20% happier and healthier with six-hour workdays, they are going to be less likely to look for other jobs too.